List of the Damned members: 1976–1989

-1991 onwards
+1991 onward

 The Damned's breakup was short-lived, however, as they embarked on a reunion tour just two years later.
 After a few shows into the September 1991 run, Brian James left the band suddenly following an argument with Captain Sensible and Rat Scabies, and the remaining members continued as a four-piece.
 The Damned essentially disbanded again after a short run of European shows in 1992, before Dave Vanian and Scabies introduced a new incarnation of the group in December 1993 featuring guitarists Kris Dollimore and Alan Lee Shaw, and bassist Jason "Moose" Harris.
 Shortly after the release of Not of This Earth in late 1995, Scabies left the Damned and Vanian reunited with Captain Sensible and his solo band – bassist Paul Gray, drummer Garrie Dreadful and keyboardist Monty Oxymoron.

 Gray was replaced by Vanian's wife Patricia Morrison in time for a Japanese tour starting in September 1996, after he sustained an injury during a show.
 After three years of sustained touring, Dreadful was replaced in early 1999 by Spike Smith, who made way just a few months later for former English Dogs drummer Andrew "Pinch" Pinching.
 The group released their first studio album in six years, Grave Disorder, in 2001, before Morrison left the Damned after giving birth to daughter Emily on 9 February 2004.
 She was replaced by Stu West, a former bandmate of Pinch's in English Dogs.
 The addition of West began a long period of stability for the Damned, who released their tenth studio album So, Who's Paranoid? in 2008 and a series of live albums in subsequent years.

 In September 2017, it was announced that Paul Gray had returned to the band for the upcoming album Evil Spirits and all future tour dates.
 Following the album's touring cycle, Pinch left in October 2019.

 In early February 2022, The Damned announced their new drummer was Will Taylor and that they were working on a new studio album, set for release in late 2022.
+In early November 2023, Taylor announced on Facebook that his time with the Damned was over.
+Later that month the band announced that Rat Scabies had rejoined for festivals and tour dates in 2024.